 "It seems to me that the common modern definition of justice is making strong laws and locking people up if they don't follow them; but the Biblical meaning of justice is making sure that all people in a society have equal access to food, shelter, a living wage, and the opportunity to live with dignity." - Stephen H. Wright

-Clergy Support Memorial Church is part of the emerging church movement.
-The church is interfaith and inter - traditional in its makeup.
-Our emphasis is not on bricks or boards etc as in the traditional church.
-Our emphasis is on pastoral care, justice and outreach ministry to those who have no church through Funerals, Baptisms, Weddings and a myriad of other pastoral methoda.
+Clergy Support Memorial Fellowship is part of the emerging fellowship movement.
+The fellowship is interfaith and inter - traditional in its makeup.
+Our emphasis is not on bricks or boards etc as in the traditional fellowship.
+Our emphasis is on pastoral care, justice and outreach ministry to those who have no fellowship through Funerals, Baptisms, Weddings and a myriad of other pastoral methoda.

-As we say above, we share our portion of the "truth" through pastoral care, teaching, counseling, chaplaincies (paid and volunteer), house churches, and social justice projects etc. Try us; you will like us!
+As we say above, we share our portion of the "truth" through pastoral care, teaching, counseling, chaplaincies (paid and volunteer), house fellowships, and social justice projects etc. Try us; you will like us!

 Please feel free to contact our chief Governing Official K.D.`Casey` McKibbon if you have questions or need clarification on any matter raised.
 Contact Casey McKibbon.

 Clergy Support Memorial Fellowship is committed to giving back to the communities we serve and to the wider world around us.